lemonmade/quilt/integrations/cloudflare/README.md

 Additional options are documented in code, so refer to your editor’s intellisence for details.

-### `@quilted/cloudflare/http-handlers`
+### `@quilted/cloudflare/request-router`

-The `http-handlers` entry point exports a few utility functions for adapting handlers from [`@quilted/http-handlers`](../http-handlers) to the Cloudflare Workers runtime.
+The `request-router` entry point exports a few utility functions for adapting request routers from [`@quilted/request-router`](../request-router) to the Cloudflare Workers runtime.
 They are mostly used internally by `@quilted/cloudflare/sewing-kit`, but might also be useful for writing more complex, custom adaptors.

 All utilities from this library are documented in code.